 First, hit “Add Template” to sign up for ClickUp and add the template to your Workspace.
 Make sure you designate which Space or location in your Workspace you’d like this template applied.

 Next, invite relevant members or guests to your Workspace to start collaborating.

-Now you can take advantage of the full potential of this template to manage change in your editing projects:
+Now you can take advantage of the full potential of this template to create an engaging executive summary: